Mel Tormé: Television

 In 1960, Tormé appeared in the TV crime drama Dan Raven with Don Dubbins.
-He had a role in a cross-cultural western entitled Walk Like a Dragon, starring Jack Lord.
-He played "The Deacon", a bible-quoting gunfighter who protects a female saloon-owner and teaches a young Chinese man the art of the fast draw.
+He had a role in a cross-cultural western titled Walk Like a Dragon, starring Jack Lord.
+He played "The Deacon", a bible-quoting gunfighter who protects a female saloon owner and teaches a young Chinese man the art of the fast draw.
 In one scene, he tells a soon-to-be victim: "Say your prayers, brother Masters.
-You're a corpse" and then delivers on the promise.
-Like Sammy Davis Jr. and Robert Fuller, Tormé was a real-life fast-draw expert.
+You're a corpse," then delivers on the promise.
+Like Sammy Davis Jr. and Robert Fuller, Tormé was a real-life fast draw expert.
 He also sang the show's theme song.

 In 1963–1964, Tormé wrote songs and arrangements for The Judy Garland Show, where he made three guest appearances.
 When he and Garland had a dispute, he was fired.
 A few years later, after Garland's death, his time with her show became the subject of his first book, The Other Side of the Rainbow with Judy Garland on the Dawn Patrol (1970).
 Although the book was praised, some felt it painted an excessively unflattering picture of Garland and that Tormé had exaggerated his contributions to the program; it led to an unsuccessful lawsuit by Garland's family.

 In 1967, he appeared with Lucille Ball in a two-part episode of The Lucy Show — "Main Street U.S.A." — as Mel Tinker, a songwriter who hopes to preserve the character of his small town.
-Torme also wrote the song that gave the episode its title, and performs it with Ball.
+Tormé also wrote the song that gave the episode its title, and performs it with Ball.

 Tormé made nine guest appearances as himself (and one as a guardian angel) on the 1980s situation comedy Night Court.
-The main character, Judge Harry Stone, played by Harry Anderson, was depicted as an unabashed Tormé fan, an admiration that Anderson shared in real-life; he would deliver the eulogy at Tormé's funeral.
+The main character, Judge Harry Stone, played by Harry Anderson, was depicted as an unabashed Tormé fan, an admiration that Anderson shared in real life; he would deliver the eulogy at Tormé's funeral.
 Tormé appeared in Mountain Dew commercials and in a 1995 episode of the sitcom Seinfeld ("The Jimmy") as himself.
 He recorded a version of Nat King Cole's "Straighten Up and Fly Right" with his son, singer Steve March-Tormé.
 He worked with his other son, television writer-producer Tracy Tormé, on Sliders.
 The 1996 episode, entitled "Greatfellas," featured Tormé as a version of himself from a parallel universe in which he is a country music singer who is also an FBI informant.

 In the 1988 Warner Bros. cartoon The Night of the Living Duck, Daffy Duck has to sing in front of several monsters but lacks a good singing voice, so he inhales a substance called "Eau de Tormé" and sings like Mel Tormé, who provided the vocals.

-On December 31, 1988, Torme hosted a two-hour variety show titled Happy New Year, U. S. A. on PBS television.
+On December 31, 1988, Tormé hosted a two-hour variety show titled Happy New Year, U. S. A. on PBS television.